enasequence/read_docs/retrieval/advanced-search.rst

    'Neanderthal'.
 Notice multiple suggestions are given; in this case, they are synonyms, as indicated by their matching taxon IDs (63221)

-8. We have entered all the parameters we want, so click 'Search' at the bottom right.
-After a moment, you will be presented with a list of run objects
+8. We have entered all the parameters we want, so click 'Next' twice to get to the Fields selection box

 .. image:: images/advanced-search-3.png

-9. Now click 'Next' twice to get to the Fields selection box, then check the 'Manually select fields' box.
+9. Now click the 'Manually select fields' box.

 10. For reads, there are three pre-defined field sets you can use: FASTQ Files gives you the `archive-generated standardised FASTQ format`_, SRA Files